The fortress of Migdal Afek controlled the narrow pass of Via Maris.

 The Ayyubid dynasty was founded by Saladin (Salah ad-Dīn Yusuf ibn Ayyub), and ruled Syria and Egypt (1171-1341).
 It defeated the Crusaders in the decisive battle of Hittim (July 4, 1187).
 Following this victory, the Mirabel fortress was captured by Saladin’s brother al-Adel I in 1187, and made the fortress a Muslim Ayyubid base against the Crusaders.
 However, Saladin ordered to demolish the fortress in 1191 to prevent the Crusaders of the Third Crusade (1189-1192) to hold this strategic place.

 Mirabel was in ruins until 1266 when the Mamelukes rebuilt it in order to protect the road from Jaffa.
 However, the fortress was abandoned at the end of the 13th century.

 Starting from the 16th Century, an Arab village of Majdal Yaba (“Tower of Jaffa”) was located on the hill.

 Survey of Western Palestine :

 Conder and Kitchener of the Palestine Exploration Fund (PEF) surveyed the area during the Survey of Western Palestine (SWP) in 1874-75.
-The map on the right is a section of their survey results.
+The map is a section of their survey results.